Back in E3 2018, Bethesda revealed The Elder Scrolls 6. That is, if you can call a trailer lasting under a minute a reveal.

 The Elder Scrolls 6 latest news

 While we don't have any specific news about The Elder Scrolls 6, we do have some extremely interesting information about its developer and publisher, Bethesda.
 In September, Microsoft purchased Bethesda for a whopping $7.5 billion, and what happens to Bethesda games from here on out is anyone's guess.
-The Elder Scrolls 6 could be exclusive to Xbox consoles and PC - or it could be available on every platform that can run it, as before.
-We'll have to wait and see, but if you want every Bethesda release from here on out, your best bet might be an Xbox Series X, or an Xbox Game Pass subscription.
+The Elder Scrolls 6 could be exclusive to Xbox consoles and PC, as one Tom's Guide writer argues.
+Microsoft hasn't said anything definitive on the topic, but if you want every Bethesda release from here on out, your best bet might be an Xbox Series X, or an Xbox Game Pass subscription.